Skip to main content

 2. Authority to Approve Naming Action

-1. The board of trustees, upon the recommendation of the president, has the authority to give a college facility or program a name in return for a gift.
+1. give a college facility, school, division, or program a name in return for a gift of

-3. The president has the authority to give any college facility a functional name.
+2. give any college facility a functional name; and

-4. The president may delegate naming authority.
+3. The president may delegate naming authority.

 3. Criteria for Naming Action

-1. Consistency with the College’s Mission, Vision, Values. and Master Plan
+1. Consistency with the College’s Mission, Vision, Values, and Master Plan

 1. Naming actions must align with the college’s master plan, mission, vision, and values.